Intermittent explosive disorder: Epidemiology

+Legal implications

+A diagnosis of EDS has been used as a defense in court for persons accused of committing violent crimes including murder.

 History

-In the first edition of the American Psychiatric Association's Diagnostic and Statistical Manual (DSM-I), a disorder of impulsive aggression was referred to as a passive-aggressive personality type (aggressive type).
+In the first edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-I), a disorder of impulsive aggression was referred to as a passive-aggressive personality type (aggressive type).
 This construct was characterized by a "persistent reaction to frustration are "generally excitable, aggressive, and over-responsive to environmental pressures" with "gross outbursts of rage or of verbal or physical aggressiveness different from their usual behavior".

-In the third edition (DSM-III), this was for the first time codified as intermittent explosive disorder and assigned clinical disorder status under Axis I. However, some researchers saw the criteria as poorly operationalized.
+In the third edition, the DSM-III, this was for the first time codified as intermittent explosive disorder and assigned clinical disorder status under Axis I. However, some researchers saw the criteria as poorly operationalized.
 About 80% of individuals who would now be diagnosed with the disorder would have been excluded.

 In the DSM-IV, the criteria were improved but still lacked objective criteria for the intensity, frequency, and nature of aggressive acts to meet criteria for IED.
 This led some researchers to adopt alternate criteria set with which to conduct research, known as the IED-IR (Integrated Research).
 The severity and frequency of aggressive behavior required for the diagnosis were clearly operationalized, the aggressive acts were required to be impulsive in nature, subjective distress was required to precede the explosive outbursts, and the criteria allowed for comorbid diagnoses with borderline personality disorder and antisocial personality disorder.
-These research criteria became the basis for the DSM-5 diagnosis.

-In the current version of the DSM (DSM-5), the disorder appears under the "Disruptive, Impulse-Control, and Conduct Disorders" category.
+In the current version, the DSM-5, the disorder appears under the "Disruptive, Impulse-Control, and Conduct Disorders" category.
 In the DSM-IV, physical aggression was required to meet the criteria for the disorder, but these criteria were modified in the DSM-5 to include verbal aggression and non-destructive/noninjurious physical aggression.
 The listing was also updated to specify frequency criteria.
 Further, aggressive outbursts are now required to be impulsive in nature and must cause marked distress, impairment, or negative consequences for the individual.
 Individuals must be at least six years old to receive the diagnosis.
-The text also clarified the disorder's relationship to other disorders such as ADHD and disruptive mood dysregulation disorder.
+The text also clarified the disorder's relationship to other disorders such as attention deficit hyperactivity disorder (ADHD) and disruptive mood dysregulation disorder.